Gamocosm/Gamocosm/README.md

 - [SuperMarioBro][7] for helping iron out some initial bugs
 - [bearbin][8] for helping iron out some initial bugs
 - [chiisana][9] for feedback and other ideas, resources
+- [KayoticSully][12] for planning and development on the server wrapper API

 [1]: http://www.postgresql.org/docs/9.3/static/auth-pg-hba-conf.html
 [2]: https://github.com/geetfun